Getting Started

 conda install graphviz

-Then if you are using Mac, run the following command
+Then if you are using MacOS, run the following command

 brew install graphviz